Which Airports/Airlines Provide Courtesy Airport Strollers?

 London Gatwick (UK)

 The complimentary airport strollers are available after disembarking and along the walkway to baggage reclaim.
 You drop them off at baggage reclaim.
 They are now red with metal bits like a trolley.
-Picture coming soon.
+New picture coming soon.

 Mumbai – India

 There are two types of airport baby strollers available, one for toddlers age one – three, and one for infants and babies age one month – two years.
 There is a limited availability of these.

 The Narita Airport website states, “Free wheelchair and baby stroller rentals are available at each information counter inside the terminals (no reservations necessary).
 Please return it to the nearest information counter after use.
 Wheelchairs and strollers may be used by departing passengers before and arriving passengers after passport control.
 Please contact your airline for use in the boarding gate area.”